wookjinjang95/restaurant_analysis/README.md

 ### index.html (still working..)

 This is the main site.
 It is currently on development but a first page where users login to.
 Once you click the login page, it will lead to the main product website.
+Remember that the product is still under development.

 ### css_files